 The author had grown very attached to this particular line.
 The repetition was an echo on its first appearance, an annoyance by its seventh or eighth.
 The recommendation?
 To cut it.

 The author grew angry when it was suggested the line was cut and severed the relationship.
 Yet the line made the writing read repetitively, as though it was parodying itself, unintended.

 ‘Kill your darlings’ is thus useful advice, because editing requires a degree of freedom.
 Ruthlessness, too.

-Editing often reveals one’s tics.
+Editing often reveals one’s tics and the common writing mistakes one is most prone to making.
 Far from being embarrassing or cause for anger, it is necessary, so that you’re able to sacrifice parts of the story – even if they are wonderful in some respects – that don’t truly serve the whole.

 Beware secondary story hijackers

 Creating characters and inventing walk-ons is fun.
 New, secondary characters are often alluring (especially if your protagonist is starting to bore you or get on your nerves).

 A common ‘big picture’ issue, however, is bit-part characters receiving what seems like excessive focus in such a way that central characters established as having the primary character arcs start to fade into the background.

 If a character who has had no viewpoint narration the entire story is suddenly going to narrate a chapter, for example, make sure you have a good rationale for why this POV switch is necessary.

 Have an explanation for your editor, so they can better understand (and serve) your broader intentions.